milesj/boost/docs/common.md

 ### `isEmpty`

+> isEmpty(value: unknown): boolean

-The `isEmpty(value: unknown)` function returns `true` if an object has no properties, an array has no items, or the value is falsy, otherwise, it returns `false`.
+Returns `true` if an object has no properties, an array has no items, or the value is falsy, otherwise, it returns `false`.

 ```ts
 import { isEmpty } from '@boost/common';